chamodidesilva/dockerize-fun/README.md

 ## Contributing

 Feel free to modify and improve this project.
-Please fork the repository and submit a pull request.
+To submit any changes, please fork the repository and submit a pull request.